mikolalysenko/control-flow/doc/graph-types.md

 * `name` - The name of the closure if specified
 * `variables` - A list of all the variables contained within the closure
 * `arguments` - A list of the input arguments for the closure
-* `object` - The variable storing the `this` variable for this closure
 * `closures` - The list of all subclosures contained within this closure
 * `entry` - The first block from which execution starts
 * `exit` - The final block of the closure, which is called upon termination
-* `except` - This block is called if the closure throws an uncaught exception
+* `raise` - This block is called if the closure throws an uncaught exception
 * `blocks` - A list of all blocks in the closure
 * `node` - A reference to the esprima node associated to the closure

+Note that each closure has exactly one block where either a value is returned or an exception is raised.
+This simplifies the process of inlining a closure.

 ## Variable